TC 11 - Security and Privacy Protection in Information Processing Systems - Aims and Scopes

 AIMS

-* to promote education in the application of security techniques, and to
+* To study and promote education and training in the application of security principles, methods, and technologies to networking.

 STATEMENT OF CASE